 Electrical Outlet for an Over-the-Stove Microwave Oven

-Dear Mr. Electrician: I would like to remove the hood over my stove and install an over-the-stove microwave oven it its place.
+Dear Mr. Electrician: I would like to remove the hood over my stove and install an over-the-stove microwave oven in its place.
 How do I supply power to the new microwave oven over the stove?
-NOTE: Text links below go to products on Amazon.
+NOTE: Text links below go to applicable products on Amazon.com

 Answer: Make sure that the circuit breaker for the hood is off.
 Remove the small cover underneath the hood that contains the electrical connections.
 Using a non-contact voltage tester check to make sure that the power is off.
 Disconnect the wires sticking out of the wall from the wires on the hood.
 Do not cut the wires.
 Tape the bare ends of the wires coming out of the wall with electrical tape.
 Take note of the type of connector used to clamp the cable coming into the back of the hood.
 If it has a locknut, remove it by unscrewing it counterclockwise.
 If the cable connector is blue plastic, you can cut it using diagonal pliers.
 Be careful not to cut the cable or wires in the cable.